Hurricane Melissa devastates hospital in Santiago de Cuba and exposes the deterioration of the healthcare system

 The president of the Provincial Defense Council, Beatriz Johnson acknowledged that the situation in Santiago "is very complex".

-"We felt it was our duty to inform the population of our country about the very complex situation in the province.
+"We felt it was our duty to inform the population of our country about the situation in the province, which is very complex.
 It is raining heavily across the province of Santiago de Cuba.
-The winds are indeed quite significant," he said.
+The winds are indeed quite strong," he said.

-Melissa made landfall near Aserradero, in the Guamá municipality, at 3:05 a.m., then advanced towards Palma Soriano, San Luis, and the city of Santiago, where the hospital suffered the greatest impact.
+Melissa made landfall near Aserradero, in the Guamá municipality, at 3:05 AM, then continued towards Palma Soriano, San Luis, and the city of Santiago, where the hospital suffered the greatest impact.

 "In the coming hours, when the winds calm down a bit, we will have a better understanding of the situation," he added.